CraftAcademyLabs/ca_course/fizz_buzz/js/fizzbuzz_js_challenge.md

 -------------------------------------------------------------------------------
 #### TODO:

-- Have a look at the [karma-jquery-jasmine_boilerplate](https://github.com/CraftAcademy/karma-jquery-jasmine_boilerplate) and fillow the instructions on **next section**.
+- Have a look at the [karma-jquery-jasmine_boilerplate](https://github.com/CraftAcademy/karma-jquery-jasmine_boilerplate) and follow the set up instructions.
+- Use the code in the Karma-jQuery-Jasmine-Boilerplate but **set the project and repository name to `fizz_buzz_js`**.
 - Write your specs and implementation for the Fizz Buzz game as you did in the initial Ruby challenge - but in JavaScript
 - Be smart about using Git: commit and push often.
 Use feature branches.
 - Submit your work in using the assignment section in this chapter.